This comprehensive guide covers all aspects of family leave, including maternity leave, paternity leave, shared parental leave and adoption leave.

 Click one of the following buttons to navigate to the area of leave in which you are looking for information:

 Women have a statutory right to take up to 52 weeks’ leave from work in order to have and provide immediate care for a baby.

-This law protects the health and safety of new mothers and also allows time for a crucial bond to form between mother and child during the early stages of development.
+It is important to be aware that maternity leave in this instance only applies to biological mothers.This law protects the health and safety of new mothers and also allows time for a crucial bond to form between mother and child during the early stages of development.

-Typically, the earliest start date for maternity leave is 11 weeks before the expected birth date.
+The earliest start date for maternity leave is 11 weeks before the expected birth date.
 In some cases, maternity leave may also start automatically in the event of premature birth or pregnancy-related illness in the four weeks prior to the due date.